Saransh-cpp/Saransh-cpp.github.io/_news/announcement_11.md

 inline: true
 ---

-I have have been awarded the prestigious LiFT scholarship by the Linux Foundation!!
-Psst, I am not supposed to reveal this on my socials before the 21st of June, but I haven't made this website public yet. :wink:
+I have been awarded the prestigious [LiFT scholarship](https://linuxfoundation.org/diversity-inclusivity/lift-scholarships/) by the [Linux Foundation](https://linuxfoundation.org/), in the "Developer Do-Gooders" category for my open-source contributions!!